Treatment for SI Joint Pain in Atlanta

-At Sherwood Chiropractic Center, we work hard to understand your symptoms and the conditions that caused them.
+At Sherwood Chiropractic Center, we want to understand your symptoms, the source of your pain, and the conditions that cause your symptoms.
 If you suffer from lower back pain or upper leg pain, you may have sacroiliac joint dysfunction, also known as SI joint pain.
-You need a joint pain chiropractor in Decatur, GA, who knows how to diagnose and treat this condition.
+SI joint pain relates to the inflammation of the sacroiliac joint, sometimes referred to as sacroiliitis.
+Relief from this pain, stiffness and discomfort starts here at Sherwood Chiropractic Center.
+Our chiropractors understand joint pain and how to diagnose and care for patients with SI joint pain.
 Fortunately, our trio of talented chiropractors offer a variety of personalized, up-to-date treatment options for SI joint pain in the Atlanta area.

-Before we can effectively treat your SI joint pain, we need to fully understand the condition and its possible causes, as well as anticipate any complications.
-Your SI joint is just above your tailbone, and it connects the bottom of your spine with your pelvis.
+Before our chiropractors can effectively treat your SI joint pain, we need to fully understand the condition and its possible causes, as well as anticipate any complications.
+Your SI joint is just above the tailbone, and it connects the bottom of your spine with your pelvis.
 SI joint pain doesn't always have a clear cause, but this joint absorbs or transmits much of the force between your upper and lower body.
-Though the joint is strong, it's also small and has limited motion, so any abnormal movement may inflame it.
+Though the joint is strong, it's also small and has limited motion, so any abnormal movement may inflame it

 Perhaps because the female anatomy tends to have a wider pelvic area with more reproductive organs near the SI joint, SI joint pain is more common in women between the ages of 20 and 50.